Legazpi, Albay: Infrastructure growth (2009–2015)

-By the late 2000s, Legazpi experienced notable economic growth, which led to a surge in construction activity.
-In 2009, the city inaugurated the Embarcadero de Legazpi, a waterfront commercial and entertainment complex built on reclaimed land near the port area.
-The development included an information technology park, designated in July 2009 as the first IT ecozone in the Bicol Region.
+By the late 2000s Legazpi had experienced notable economic growth, leading to a surge in construction activity.
+In 2009 the city inaugurated the Embarcadero de Legazpi, a waterfront commercial and entertainment complex built on reclaimed land near the port area which included an information technology park, the first IT ecozone in the Bicol Region.
 The complex featured retail establishments, restaurants, and a marina, and also accommodated business process outsourcing (BPO) firms such as Sutherland Global Services.
-This initiative contributed to Legazpi's recognition as an emerging hub for outsourcing services in the Philippines.
+That same year the city inaugurated the Legazpi Grand Central Terminal, a modern integrated transport facility developed through a public–private partnership (PPP).
+Constructed under a Build–operate–transfer (BOT) arrangement without direct expenditure from the city government, the terminal became a recognized model for successful local PPP implementation.
+The project earned Legazpi a Galing Pook Award which recognized it as one of the ten most outstanding local governance programs in the Philippines.